Koredotcom/web-kore-sdk/docs/configurations/koreconfig/README.md

 - `knownUser`: Indicates if the user is known/unknown

 **Important:** When implementing Proactive Web Campaign Plugin functionality, the `pwcConfig.enable` must be set to true.

+### RTL support for Arabic Language
+- `enableRTLTextDirection`: automatic RTL support for Arabic language.
+It is enabled by defualt.
+Set it to false to disable it